Long Live Pitman's Shorthand banner text

 • Can be used every year as the calendar pages contain no year number or weekday names, the outlines for these are available in the diary vocab list

-The quotes are also repeated in the Reading section.
+The calendar quotes are also repeated in the Reading site:

 Top of page